Blazemeter/helm-crane/readme.md

   ship_id: "[ship-id]"
 ```

-4. If the [proxy](https://guide.blazemeter.com/hc/en-us/articles/115005639765-Optional-Installation-Step-Configuring-Private-Location-s-Agents-To-Use-a-Corporate-Proxy-Optional-Installation-Step:-Configuring-Private-Location's-Agents-To-Use-a-Corporate-Proxy#h_4a05699b-fb2d-4d9b-933d-11b5e3befaca) needs to be configured, change the value for `use` to `yes` following the configuration for `http_proxy` or/and `https_proxy`.
+4. If the [proxy](https://guide.blazemeter.com/hc/en-us/articles/115005639765-Optional-Installation-Step-Configuring-Private-Location-s-Agents-To-Use-a-Corporate-Proxy-Optional-Installation-Step:-Configuring-Private-Location's-Agents-To-Use-a-Corporate-Proxy#h_4a05699b-fb2d-4d9b-933d-11b5e3befaca) needs to be configured, change the value for `use` to `yes`.
+Now, add the configuration for `http_proxy` or/and `https_proxy`.
 Make sure the values are set to `yes` before adding the proxy `path`, as shown below:

 ```yaml
 proxy: